urbanopt/urbanopt.github.io/usage/residential_workflows/residential_workflows.md

 See the [Customizable Template](#customizable-template) section below for more information on controlling how these assumptions are made.

-A translator measure is then applied to each HPXML file to constuct an OpenStudio(R) building model.
+A translator measure is then applied to each HPXML file to constuct an OpenStudio<sup>&copy;</sup> building model.

 ## Supported Building Types